"*" indicates required fields

 Black tar heroin is a form of heroin with a dark brown or black, sticky consistency, similar to roofing tar or hard coal.
 Unlike powdered heroin—which can be white or brown powder with high purity heroin content—black tar is less refined and often contains impurities.

-It is most commonly produced in Mexican states and distributed through the southwestern United States, particularly in states like California, Arizona, and Texas.
-According to the Drug Enforcement Administration (DEA), black tar heroin remains prevalent due to its low cost, ease of transport, and increased addiction potential.
+It is mainly produced in Mexican states and distributed across the southwestern United States, especially in states like California, Arizona, and Texas.
+The Drug Enforcement Administration (DEA) states that its prevalence is due to its low cost, easy transport, and high addiction potential.

 How is black tar heroin used?

-Heroin users may inject, smoke, or snort black tar.
-While injection is the most common route, smoking and snorting still pose serious health risks.
-The drug produces a “rush” or intense euphoria within minutes, followed by a state of drowsiness and warm flushing that may last several hours.
+Users may inject, smoke, or snort black tar.
+While injection is the most common method, all forms have serious health risks.
+The drug produces an intense “rush” within minutes, followed by drowsiness and warmth that can last for hours.

 Black tar heroin can also be mixed with other drugs like cocaine (a practice called “speedballing”), which dramatically increases the risk of overdose and death.
-The actual strength of each dose varies, making it nearly impossible for users to gauge a safe quantity—if one even exists.
+The actual strength of each dose is unpredictable, making it nearly impossible for users to measure a safe amount.

 Health risks, risk factors, and dangers